 Rep. Gabbard did not reply to multiple inquiries from Meanwhile in Hawai'i.

 Mike, Carol, and Tulsi Gabbard all began their political careers at roughly the same time, in the early 2000s, ostensibly following Butler’s advice to go into politics – "or a school board."
 They all demonstrated strong anti-gay and pro-environmental agendas at the time, reflecting Butler and SIF's views.

 Carol Gabbard ran for and won a seat on the Hawai'i State Board of Education in 2000.
-Her agenda as a school board member included supporting private schools and opposing efforts to protect gay students from bullying in public schools.
-Tulsi Gabbard (then Tulsi Gabbard Tamayo) supported her mother’s apparent effort to whitewash the bullying problem, telling The Honolulu Advertiser in 2004 that research proved, “our schools are not rampant with anti-gay harassment."
+Her agenda as a school board member included supporting private schools and opposing efforts to protect gay students from harassment in public schools.
+Tulsi Gabbard supported her mother's apparent effort to whitewash the school harassment problem, telling The Honolulu Advertiser in 2004 that figures released by her mother proved, "our schools are not rampant with anti-gay harassment."